 Well-being is not set for life:

 This suggests that stability can influence levels of happiness in the long term.
-Further, a review of a number of studies by Lucan and Donnellan found evidence of “room for change” in people’s happiness levels over time.
+Furthermore, a review of a number of studies by Lucan and Donnellan found evidence of “room for change” in people’s happiness levels over time.
 In one longitudinal study of Germans by Fujita and Diener around a quarter (24%) of participants experienced significant movement in their level of well-being.

 People adapt at different rates:

 For conversion it is important not to exaggerate the impact a product or service will have a person’s life as it is likely that they will adapt sooner than they think.
-Mange expectations as otherwise this could damage repeat purchase rates and levels of customer satisfaction.
+Manage expectations as otherwise this could damage repeat purchase rates and levels of customer satisfaction.
 However, for luxury brands advertising to existing users can be an effective way of reinforcing the benefits and status of the product or service to counteract the inevitable hedonic adaption.

 For rare events, such as lottery wins or casino jackpots, it is a powerful strategy to present these as life changing and a source of increased happiness.
 It is of course an important motivator for these kinds of behaviour.
 People respond to vivid imagery and emotional stories for such rare events as it makes them seem more real and achievable.
 But as so few people will ever be lucky enough to experience these situations it is not necessary to factor in hedonic adaption.